do-community/OSS-2022-Getting-Started-With-Kubernetes/kubernetes/README.md

 1. [Destroy your cluster](https://docs.digitalocean.com/products/kubernetes/how-to/destroy-clusters/)
     1. Go to the Kubernetes page in the control panel.
 From the cluster’s More menu, select Destroy and click Destroy.
     1. In the Destroy Kubernetes cluster dialog box, select the resources, such as load balancers and block storage volumes, associated with the cluster to delete them automatically when the cluster is deleted.
 Enter the name of the cluster, then click Destroy to confirm.

+1. Congrats!
+You just deployed an application to Kubernetes and directed traffic to it from the internet! 🎉